Frequently Asked Questions

 Municipal/governmental streetlight customers that do not wish to purchase National Grid’s streetlights may want to consider having the Company convert them to LED technology.
 Please contact your National Grid representative to learn more about this opportunity.

-- The Company will continue to own the lights and be responsible for their operation and future servicing.
+- The Company will continue to own the lights and be responsible for their operation and maintenance.

-- There is no capital cost to you for National Grid to perform this upgrade to LED under the Opt-In Program.
+- There are no capital costs to you for this LED upgrade install.

 - The LED “opt-out” replacement initiative replaces the current Opt-In Program.

 - This is only for Service Class 2 customers that do not want the comparable LED replacement.

 If you do not want the standardized predetermined LED comparable replacement, National Grid is offering this Opt-Out LED initiative.
 Simply fill-out the Opt-Out form below.
 Following receipt of your form, our National Grid representative will work with you to understand the LED types available to replace the existing HID lights come end-of-life cycle.

 If you’d like earlier contact, please feel free to reach your National Grid representative.